Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Discounted Stochastic Games

+In the following, we shall consider stationary Markov perfect equilibria in terms of the recursive structure, which is much easier to work with.
+By standard results in dynamic programming and stochastic games (see, for example, \cite{Blackwell1965} and \cite{NR1992}), this formulation is equivalent to the equilibrium notion defined above.
+Given a stationary Markov strategy profile $f$, the continuation value $v(\cdot, f)$ gives an essentially bounded $\cS$-measurable mapping from $S$ to $\bR^m$, which is uniquely determined by the following recursion

-The strategy profile $f$ is a \textbf{stationary Markov perfect equilibrium} if the discounted expected payoff of each player $i$ is maximized by his strategy $f_i$ in every state $s \in S$.
-By standard results in dynamic programming, it means that the continuation values $v$ solve the following recursive maximization problem:
+The strategy profile $f$ is a \textbf{stationary Markov perfect equilibrium} if the discounted expected payoff of each player $i$ is maximized by her strategy $f_i$ in every state $s \in S$.
+It means that the continuation value $v$ solves the following recursive maximization problem: